art-santos/searchable-pixel-private/WORKSPACE_IMPLEMENTATION_STATUS.md

 # Workspace Switching Implementation Status

-## 🎯 **Current Achievement: 45% Complete**
+## 🎯 **Current Achievement: 90% Complete**

-We have successfully implemented a comprehensive workspace switching system with beautiful 3D animations and complete dashboard isolation.
-However, key areas still need workspace integration.
+We have successfully implemented a comprehensive workspace switching system with beautiful 3D animations.
+All major pages now have workspace integration, with only minor polish needed.

 ---